 Instead of hauling out those familiar New Year's resolutions about eating less and exercising more, how about focusing on something that's also very good for you in the long run.
-We're talking about your financial plan - your fiscal health, if you will.
-The start of a new year is a great time to review your plan and make any necessary revisions.
-With that in mind, here are 12 suggested resolutions that, if followed, can help ensure your later years will be financially secure.
+We're talking about your financial plan!
+Here are 12 resolutions that can help ensure your financial confidence.

 - Get your balance sheet in order